 London Drum

-The journey from Blackfriars to Waterloo is in fare zone 1 and you’ll have to use the District and Northern tube lines, changing trains at Embankment
+This journey is in zone 1 and you’ll have to use the District and Northern lines, changing trains at Embankment

 1. From Blackfriars take the District Line